Whats the news today-

 Custody battles can be one of the most difficult aspects of divorce because the reality is that parents do not want to split time with their children.
 If your spouse is fabricating falsities about your character with the objective of getting sole custody, you are going to have to build a case against him for dishonesty.
 What is important to remember is that New York state law does in fact favor the mother in custody proceedings.
 Thus, be sure to use this to your advantage as you are battling for custody of your children.

 How An Attorney Can Help

 Obtaining legal counsel is vital for the ultimate successful outcome of your divorce case.
 Furthermore, if your spouse is in fact being dishonest, an attorney can assist you in combating these setbacks aggressively in your case.
-The way to find the ideal attorney is to schedule a consultation appointment with our firm.
+The best way to find the ideal attorney is to schedule a consultation appointment with our firm.
 By doing so, we will be able to discuss the pertinent details of your divorce case with you and subsequently determine whether your case is the right fit for our current case load.
 Thus, please do not hesitate to reach out to NYCDivorceLawyers.com today.
-We would be elated to assist you in your upcoming divorce case and are committed to getting you the possible results with your case.
+We would be elated to assist you in your upcoming divorce case and are committed to getting you the best possible results with your case.

 Need more information?
 Speak to one of our NYC matrimonial attorneys today.

 Mediation is often viewed as a less costly and more effective type of divorce proceeding.
 While not for every couple or situation, mediation can result in an amicable separation that enables both parties to get their life back together as quickly as possible.
 At the same time, there are some legal concepts and realities that each partner in the marriage must understand before entering mediation.
 Failing to observe this can result in even more emotional and financial stress that compounds an already difficult life event.

 Signed Mediation Papers Become An Enforceable Legal Contract